Job submission

 #SBATCH

-lines with options defining resource constraints and other options for the subsequent SLURM task(s) to be run. - A list of commands to load required software modules or conda environments that are required for all tasks.
-This can also be done separately within any external scripts being run.
+lines with options defining resource constraints and other options for the subsequent SLURM task(s) to be run. - A list of commands to load any required conda environments needed for all tasks.
+This can also be done separately within any external scripts being executed from the job.

-- The main body of the script/workflow, or call to an external script or program to run within the resource allocation (=job ID)
+- The main body of the script/workflow, or call to an external script or program to run within the job.

 Submit the batch script to the SLURM job queue using sbatch script.sh